Metabolic regulation by signal transduction and post-translational modification

 Nanotoxicology and nanopharmacology

 Engineered nanomaterials (ENMs) are the core component of most modern-day nanotechnologies.
 With increasing use, there is elevated risk that ENMs are improperly disposed of and accidentally released into the environment.
 At the nanoscale, ENMs are at a comparable biological scale to subcellular biomolecules such as large proteins; they therefore have the ability to penetrate living cells and influence their physiology — potentially in a deleterious manner.
-We therefore study the mechanisms by which ENMs are nanotoxic — but by the same token, we also investigate how ENMs can be safely exploited as delivery vehicles to different biological compartments (i.e. cell-specific drug-targeting).
+We therefore study the mechanisms by which ENMs are nanotoxic — but by the same token, we also investigate how ENMs can be safely exploited as delivery vehicles to biological compartments (i.e. cell-specific targeting).